Which Private Search Engine Should You Pick - The Short Answer

 2. Startpage

 Displays Google search results through a privacy-protecting proxy.
+Its official policy states "We don't record your IP address" and "We don't log your searches" - queries are stripped of your IP address and other identifying metadata before being sent to its search providers.
 Its biggest advantage is that you get Google's search quality while maintaining your privacy.

 • "Anonymous View" feature lets you browse result pages through a proxy